Purina Pro Plan Puppy Food Review

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The third ingredient is wheat.
-Like corn, wheat is an inexpensive and controversial cereal grain of only modest nutritional value to a dog.
+The fourth ingredient is corn.
+Corn is an inexpensive and controversial cereal grain.
+And aside from its energy content, this grain is of only modest nutritional value to a dog.

-The fifth ingredient is poultry by-product meal, a dry rendered product of slaughterhouse waste.
+The next ingredient includes poultry by-product meal, a dry rendered product of slaughterhouse waste.
 It’s made from what’s left of slaughtered poultry after all the prime cuts have been removed.

 We consider poultry by-products slightly lower in quality than a single-species ingredient (like chicken by-products).

-The seventh ingredient is corn.
-Corn is another cereal grain and subject to the same issues as wheat (previously discussed).
+The sixth ingredient is wheat.
+Wheat is another cereal grain and subject to the same issues as corn (previously discussed).

 From here, the list goes on to include a number of other items.

 But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this Purina product.